yingweiwo

 Additional Infomation

-For the management of the manifestations of psychotic disorders such as schizophrenia
+For the treatment of symptoms of psychotic disorders such as schizophrenia.

-Adasuve is indicated for the rapid control of mild-to-moderate agitation in adult patients with schizophrenia or bipolar disorder.
-Patients should receive regular treatment immediately after control of acute agitation symptoms.
+Adasuve is indicated for the rapid control of mild to moderate agitation in adult patients with schizophrenia or bipolar disorder.
+Patients should receive standard treatment immediately after acute agitation symptoms are controlled.

 Mechanism of Action